Financial planning tools and services to put you on the path to the future you want

 The traditional retirement rule of thumb has been to subtract your age from 100.
 The difference represents the percentage of stocks you should keep in your portfolio.
 So, at age 40, 60% of your portfolio should be in stocks and by age 70, only 30% of your portfolio would be in stocks.

 But today, that rule may be out of date.
-Financial planners now recommend that the rule should be 110 or 120 minus your age.
+Some financial planners now recommend that the rule should be 110 or 120 minus your age.

-However, rather than that retirement rule, you might be better off creating a custom investment policy statement.
+However, rather than a retirement rule, you might be better off creating a personalized investment policy statement.

 Many of today’s retirees are seeing retirement as a time of growth, adventure and new experiences.
 However, figuring out your goals for this phase of life can be overwhelming.
 Here are a few resources to help:

 An often overlooked retirement rule is that you actually need to maintain and update your plan every month (or at least quarterly).

 It is not enough to create a retirement plan just once before you retire.
 Things change and little differences in income, rates of return, spending, inflation and more can have a huge impact on your finances.

 In the 1970s hardly anyone exercised regularly, but now everyone does or thinks that they ought to.
 Today, more and more people are coming to understand that personal finance, like exercise, needs to be a regular habit.

 And, simply reviewing your goals and where you stand is scientifically proven to help you achieve better outcomes.

 The NewRetirement Planner enables you to document and save a very detailed retirement plan.
 And, it is easy to log in every month or quarter to make updates and discover ways to strengthen your retirement security.